5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 **NOTE**: `LayoutID` and `PathMapID` **must be identical** and must use the same number you chose for your Layout-ID previously.

 ## IX.
 Compiling the AppleALC.kext
-Now that we prepared all the requirred files, wen can finally compile the kext.
+Now that we prepared all the required files, we can finally compile the kext.

 - In Terminal, "cd" into the AppleALC folder containing the `AppleALC.xcodeproj` file
 - Enter `xcodebuild` and hit Enter.
 Compiling should start and a lot of text should appear on screen during the process.